tanmaxsharma/tanmaxsharma/README.md

 I'm a Full-Stack Developer focused on building practical software for real-world use cases.

-I work primarily with React, Next.js, Node.js, TypeScript, REST APIs, databases, and modern deployment workflows.
+I work primarily with React, Next.js, Node.js, TypeScript, REST APIs, databases, integrations, and modern deployment workflows.

-I also build and experiment with products independently, which gives me a strong interest in the intersection of software engineering, product development, and business.
+I also build and experiment with products independently, with a strong interest in the intersection of software engineering, product development, and business.

 ---